masikol/preprocess16S/README.md

 Module `read_merging_16S` firstly tries to merge reads by finding overlapping region using naive algorithm:
     it takes the tail of forward read and slides it through the reverse read until significant similarity.
-If no significant similarity is found, function tries to merge reads by overlapping region (with `fasta36`),
+If no significant similarity is found, function tries to merge reads by overlapping region (using Smith-Waterman algorithm),
     keeping nucleotide with higher quality.
 Normal overlap is considered as a situation, when reads align against one another in the following way: